 Public consultation plays a vital role in studying the effects of the project on the stakeholders and in the successful implementation and execution of the proposed projects.
 Public involvement is a compulsory feature of environmental assessment, which leads to better and more acceptable decision-making.
-The overall objective of the consultation with stakeholders is to verify the environmental and social issues that have been presumed to arise and to identify those which are not known or are unique to the construction of Grid Station at Falcon Complex (Air Force Housing Society) at Shakrial, Rawalpindi.
+The overall objective of the consultation with stakeholders is to verify the environmental and social issues that have been presumed to arise and to identify those which are not known or are unique to the construction of Grid Station at CDHS, Islamabad.

-Respondents in the majority showed a positive attitude towards the project.
-The viewpoints of respondents are as follows:
+All the consulted persons showed their support to the project.
+The respondents were in view that:

-Majority of respondents showed a positive attitude towards the project location.
-They stated that the project would bring further eco-friendly development in the area.
-People appreciated the concept of eco-building when they were briefed about its significance towards a sustainable development.

-Almost all respondents agreed that the project would cop the rapid increase in electric load demand in Rawalpindi and Islamabad.
-Most of stakeholders do acknowledge the need to increase the efficiency, reliability and quality of the electricity supply in twin cities.

-The main concerns of these organizations were regarding traffic congestion, over extraction of ground water, sewerage treatment plant, shrinking green spaces due to urbanization projects, and solid waste management during construction and operational phase of the project.
+- i) The project would bring further eco-friendly development in the area.
+People appreciated the concept of eco-building when they were briefed about its significance towards a sustainable development. - ii) Almost all respondents agreed that the project would cop the rapid increase in electric load demand in Islamabad.
+Most of stakeholders do acknowledge the need to increase the efficiency, reliability and quality of the electricity supply in the area. - iii) The main concerns of these organizations were regarding traffic congestion, over extraction of ground water, sewerage treatment plant, shrinking green spaces due to urbanization projects, and solid waste management during construction and operational phase of the project. - iv) The respondents seems upset for rapid increase in population.
+The government should develop new planned cities to stop the huge migration towards Islamabad otherwise it will soon become a slam area.